HaxeFoundation/HaxeManual/md/manual/Type_System_-_Typedef.md

 ```
 typedef IA = Array<Int>;
 ```
-This enables us to use `IA` in places where we would normally use `Array$<$Int$>$`.
+This enables us to use `IA` in places where we would normally use `Array<Int>`.
 While this saves only a few keystrokes in this particular case, it can make a difference for more complex, compound types.
 Again, this is why typedef and structures seem so connected:

 ```
 typedef User = {